thearnabsaha/Chat-App/README.md

 ## TODO

-1. Ensure chat messages are displayed one by one.
+1. Ensure the dashboard don't show only skeleton for the first time
 2. Fetch all chats for a particular room.
 3. Implement frontend components.
 4. Update message time handling in Prisma schema.